home > core concepts > slave

 Proof

-What proof exists to indicate the Governing Body represents the Slave?
-In Bible times, Jehovah made it simple to recognise those he had chosen to lead his people.
+In Bible times, Jehovah made it simple to recognise those he had chosen to lead his people through the use of miracles and gifts of the spirit.
 Watchtower leaders demonstrate none of these indicators.

 Identifying those used by Jehovah